williammilisic/cloudcloud.dev/index.md

 * "*If you get a chance, take it.
 If it changes your life, let it.*" - Dr. Seuss<br/><br/>
 * "*History never repeats itself, but it does often rhyme.*” - Mark Twain<br/><br/>
 * The Story of Three Bricklayers – A Parable About The Power of Purpose<br/><br/>
-**!The story of three bricklayers is a multi-faceted parable with many different variations, but is rooted in an authentic story.
-After the great fire of 1666 that leveled London, the world’s most famous architect, Christopher Wren, was commissioned to rebuild St Paul’s Cathedral.
+** After the great fire of 1666 that leveled London, the world’s most famous architect, Christopher Wren, was commissioned to rebuild St Paul’s Cathedral.

-One day in 1671, Christopher Wren observed three bricklayers on a scaffold, one crouched, one half-standing and one standing tall, working very hard and fast.
+** One day in 1671, Christopher Wren observed three bricklayers on a scaffold, one crouched, one half-standing and one standing tall, working very hard and fast.
 To the first bricklayer, Christopher Wren asked the question, “What are you doing?” to which the bricklayer replied, “I’m a bricklayer.
 I’m working hard laying bricks to feed my family.”
 The second bricklayer, responded, “I’m a builder.
 I’m building a wall.”
 But the third brick layer, the most productive of the three and the future leader of the group, when asked the question, “What are you doing?” replied with a gleam in his eye, “I’m a cathedral builder.
 I’m building a great cathedral to The Almighty.”
  <br/><br/>

 ## 29 November 2023